27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - Total weighted score per option

-Then tell me which one I should pick, and what would have to be different for the runner-up to win.
+Then tell me which one I should pick, and what would have to change for the runner-up to win.

 I'm overthinking [situation].
 Here's what's in my head: